Grace Communion International: Regional and local

-In the United States, denominational contact with local assemblies or local church home small group meetings, i.e., cell churches, is facilitated by district superintendents, each of which is responsible for a large number of churches in a geographical region (such as Florida or the Northeast) or in a specialized language group (such as Spanish-speaking congregations).
+In the United States, denominational contact with local assemblies or local church home small group meetings, i.e., cell churches, is facilitated by district superintendents, each of whom is responsible for a large number of churches in a geographical region (such as Florida or the Northeast) or in a specialized language group (such as Spanish-speaking congregations).

 Local churches are led by a senior pastor, pastoral leadership team (with one person designated as a congregational pastoral leader), each of which is supervised by a district pastoral leader.
 Some senior pastors are responsible for a single local church, but many are responsible for working in two or more churches.
 Salary compensation for the paid local church pastor, if available, is determined by the local church.

 Finances

-The early WCG used a three-tithe system, under which members were expected to give a tithe or 10% "of their increase", usually interpreted as a family's income.
+The early WCG used a three-tithe system; under which members were expected to give a tithe or 10% "of their increase."
+A Bible passage typically interpreted as 10% of a family's income.